Wi-Fi: Data security risks

-The older wireless encryption-standard, Wired Equivalent Privacy (WEP), has been shown easily breakable even when correctly configured.
-Wi-Fi Protected Access (WPA and WPA2) encryption, which became available in devices in 2003, aimed to solve this problem.
 Wi-Fi access points typically default to an encryption-free (open) mode.
 Novice users benefit from a zero-configuration device that works out-of-the-box, but this default does not enable any wireless security, providing open wireless access to a LAN.
 To turn security on requires the user to configure the device, usually via a software graphical user interface (GUI).
 On unencrypted Wi-Fi networks connecting devices can monitor and record data (including personal information).
-Such networks can only be secured by using other means of protection, such as a VPN or secure Hypertext Transfer Protocol over Transport Layer Security (HTTPS).
+Such networks can only be secured by using other means of protection, such as a VPN, or Hypertext Transfer Protocol over Transport Layer Security (HTTPS).

-Wi-Fi Protected Access encryption (WPA2) is considered secure, provided a strong passphrase is used.
+The older wireless-encryption standard, Wired Equivalent Privacy (WEP), has been shown easily breakable even when correctly configured.
+Wi-Fi Protected Access (WPA) encryption, which became available in devices in 2003, aimed to solve this problem.
+Wi-Fi Protected Access 2 (WPA2) ratified in 2004 is considered secure, provided a strong passphrase is used.
+The 2003 version of WPA has not been considered secure since it was superseded by WPA2 in 2004.

 In 2018, WPA3 was announced as a replacement for WPA2, increasing security; it rolled out on 26 June.